Seven ‘Game Of Thrones’ Characters Have Weapons Drawn In Season 8 Posters

 Grey Worm (Jacob Anderson)

-Grey Worm is a warrior and a bodyguard; he doesn’t step out of his chambers without being armed to the teeth.
-Showing him not bearing a weapon would raise more questions that showing him bearing one.
+Grey Worm is a warrior and a bodyguard, a captain of an army; he doesn’t step out of his chambers without being armed to the teeth.
+Showing him not bearing a weapon would raise more questions than showing him bearing one.

 The Hound (Rory McCann)